Raj Bhavsar

 Stephen Raj Bhavsar (born September 7, 1980) is an American artistic gymnast.
-He was a member of the 2001 and 2003 World Championships U.S. team.
+He was a member of the United States men's national artistic gymnastics team and competed at the 2001 and 2003 World Championships U.S. team.
 He earned a bronze medal as a member of the 2008 U.S. Olympic Team.
-He was originally an alternate, but was named to the team following the injury withdrawal of Paul Hamm.
+He was originally an alternate but was named to the team following the injury withdrawal of Paul Hamm.
 At the Games, Bhavsar earned a bronze medal with the U.S. team in Artistic Gymnastics with teammates Alexander Artemev, Joey Hagerty, Jonathan Horton, Justin Spring, and Kai Wen Tan.

-He was a contender for the 2004 Olympic Team, and was named as an alternate.
+He was a contender for the 2004 Olympic Team and was named as an alternate.

-Biography
+Early life and education

 Raj Bhavsar is a Gujarati.
 He is the son of Jyotindra and Surekha Bhavsar.
 His father is from Vadodara, Gujarat, and his mother was born in Kampala, Uganda but educated in Gujarat.
 He was born in Houston.
-He was raised in Greater Houston and attended Bear Creek Elementary, Wolfe Elementary, Mayde Creek Junior High and Mayde Creek High School.
+He was raised in Greater Houston and attended Bear Creek Elementary, Wolfe Elementary, Mayde Creek Junior High, and Mayde Creek High School.
 During this time he trained at Cypress Academy of Gymnastics under his coach Bill Foster.

+Gymnastics career

-Bhavsar was a member of the United States team to the 2001 World Artistic Gymnastics Championships and won the silver medal with the team.
-He won a second silver medal at the 2003 World Artistic Gymnastics Championships.
+Bhavsar was a member of the United States team at the 2001 World Artistic Gymnastics Championships and won a silver medal for the team all-around.
+He won a second silver medal for the team all-around at the 2003 World Artistic Gymnastics Championships.

+He attended Ohio State University and won the NCAA title with the Ohio State Buckeyes men's gymnastics team.
+He won the All-Around at the 2002 NCAA Championships.

 At the 2004 Olympic Trials, he was in contention for the U.S. Olympic Team.
 He was named as an alternate.
 In 2004 he was first in the rings in the trials, and fourth overall in the national championships, yet was passed over.
 In 2008 he was third in the Olympic trials and the Visa Championships and again wound up an alternate to the 6-man team.
-This was due to the fact that his strongest events overlapped with those of Paul Hamm and Morgan Hamm, and the team needed gymnasts who were stronger in other disciplines.
-After Paul Hamm was injured, Bhavsar was selected to the team which earned a bronze medal.
+This was because his strongest events overlapped with those of Paul Hamm and Morgan Hamm, and the team needed gymnasts who were stronger in other disciplines.
+After Paul Hamm was injured, Bhavsar was selected for the team and earned a bronze medal.

-He attended Ohio State University and won the NCAA title with that team.
-He won the All-Around at the 2002 NCAA Championships.

-Bhavsar is the creator of two new gymnastics elements, which are now named after him.
-"The Bhavsar" on the still rings was created in 2003.
-It is a front lever start with movement into a final position called a Maltese.
-"The Bhavsar" on parallel bars was created and performed in 2009 at the Moscow World Cup.
-This is a tkatchev style release move starting on one end of the bars and finishing on the other.
+Bhavsar was still training competitively in December 2009 to compete at the 2010 Winter Cup, but he did not compete at the competition.
+It was announced in 2010 that Bhavsar had retired.

+Personal life

-After obtaining his goals as an Olympic gymnast, in 2010 Bhavsar started working for Cirque du Soleil as an artist for their performance show Iris which debuted in July 2011.
+After achieving his goals as an Olympic gymnast, in 2010 Bhavsar started working for Cirque du Soleil as an artist for their performance show Iris which debuted in July 2011.
+His cousin, Akash Modi, was also a member of the United States men's national artistic gymnastics team.

+He coached Jeremy Bischoff at Waller's Gymjam Academy.

+Eponymous skills

+Bhavsar currently has one named element on the parallel bars and one formerly named element on the rings.